-If you’ve ever flown, you’ve probably heard a cabin attendant do the pre-flight commentary and say,
+If you have ever flown, you probably heard a cabin attendant’s pre-flight instruction,

 “in the event of rapid cabin depressurization, oxygen masks will descend from the panel above your head”.

-Then you’re instructed to put on your own oxygen mask first before assisting your fellow passengers.
+Then you were instructed to “put on your own oxygen mask first before you assist your fellow passengers.”

-Hearing that simple directive always gives me a guilt twinge — I’m a caregiver at heart — even though I understand the reasoning behind it.
-If I pass out from lack of oxygen, I’ll not be able to care for my fellow passenger.
+Hearing that simple directive always gives me a guilt twinge — I am a caregiver at heart — even though I understand the reasoning behind it.
+I know if I pass out from lack of oxygen, I will not be able to care for my fellow passenger.

-MS is a difficult disease to experience.
-Providing care for an MS patient is stressful and it’s important that you care for yourself, too.
+Multiple Sclerosis is a difficult disease to experience.
+Caregiving of any type is difficult.
+Providing care for an MS patient has unique stressors so it is critical that you care for yourself, too.

 My goal for this blog is that it become a helpful resource for other MS Caregivers.
-I hope you can use what I share to improve your own life.
-And in making the caregiving lifestyle easier for you, I believe it will be easier for you to be more helpful to the one for whom you care.
+I hope each you will find help here and that you can use what I share to improve your own life.
+If I can share anything that makes the caregiving lifestyle easier for you, I believe it will be easier for you to be more helpful to the one for whom you care.

 I think one of the best places to start reading this blog is the article, Finding Caregiver Support